SEC and Corporate Governance Update for 2021Publications - Client Alert | January 21, 2021

 - require that registrants explicitly disclose critical accounting estimates.

 Similar to the Reg.
-S-K Item 301 and 302 amendments discussed above, compliance with the revised MD&A rules is not mandatory until 210 days, or about seven months, after publication in the Federal Register, which has not occurred as of the date of this legal update, but early adoption is allowed so long as registrants provide disclosure responsive to the amended item in its entirety.
+S-K Item 301 and 302 amendments discussed above, compliance with the revised MD&A rules is not mandatory until August 9, 2021, but early adoption is allowed so long as registrants provide disclosure responsive to the amended item in its entirety.

 Additional Updates to Consider